ryantd42/NY-Legislative-Git/2023/S2776A-2023/bill.md

  health,  or  the  office  of addiction services and supports pursuant to article forty-three of the mental hygiene law, UNLESS A SPECIFIC SERVICE IS DEEMED INAPPROPRIATE BY THE RELEVANT COMMISSIONER.
   § 2.
-Section 7 of part V of chapter 57 of the laws  of  2022  amending
- the  public  health  law and the insurance law relating to reimbursement for commercial and Medicaid services provided via telehealth is  amended to read as follows:
-  §  7.
-This  act  shall take effect immediately and shall be deemed to have been in full  force  and  effect  on  and  after  April  1,  2022[;
- provided,  however,  this act shall expire and be deemed repealed on and after April 1, 2024].
-  § 3.
-This act shall take effect immediately; provided,  however,  that section  one  of this act shall take effect on the sixtieth day after it shall have become a law.
+This act shall take effect on the sixtieth day  after  it  shall have become a law.